Car crash in Burke County between 2 Plant Vogtle workers leaves one dead

-Chief Deputy Lewis Blanchard with the Burke County Sheriff’s Office said River Road is one of the busiest roads in the county, as many Plant Vogtle employees use it in their commute.
+Chief Deputy Lewis Blanchard with the Burke County Sheriff’s Office said River Road is one of the busiest roads in the county, as many Plant Vogtle employees use it to commute.

 This year alone, he says his team as responded to at least 13 crashes on that road, 5 resulting in a ride to the hospital.